-- Revised tap fee structure to reflect water usage. - Revised landscape requirements for low-water using materials and creation of an inspection position to ensure landscape plan compliance. - Linking water and parcels of land through geographic information systems (GIS). - Increased reporting to City Council on water supply and demand projections.
+- Revised tap fee structure to reflect water usage. - Revised landscape requirements for low-water using materials and creation of an inspection position to ensure landscape plan compliance. - · Linking water and parcels of land through geographic information systems (GIS). - · Increased reporting to City Council on water supply and demand projections.

 In 2013 Westminster adopted a new comprehensive plan which was amended in 2015.
 This plan intensified redevelopment and designated growth focus areas and included the Department of Public Works and Utilities in the development process to ensure infrastructure is sufficient for new development.
-A 2018 code update removed a disincentive the city had identified that was not achieving desired development goals.
+A 2018 code update removed a disincentive that was not achieving desired development goals.
 The revised standards dictate that any land use change may not negatively impact infrastructure including: drainage, water and sewer infrastructure, and water supply.

-A new comprehensive plan, Westminster Forward, is currently underway with an expected completion in 2019.
-The new comprehensive plan has been expanded to include a sustainability plan and a water supply plan.
-Combined, these two elements will cover water quality, quantity, supply and demand, and climate change vulnerability.
+A new set of interconnected plans, Westminster Forward, is currently underway with an expected completion in 2020.
+Westminster Forward includes a comprehensive plan, a sustainability plan, a water supply plan; parks, recreation, and library plan, a transportation & mobility plan, and a development code update.
+Combined, these elements will cover water quality, quantity, supply and demand, and climate change vulnerability.

-Westminster is a Growing Water Smart community and received a technical assistance grant to do a code audit and revise anything contradicting the attainment of their water and land use goals.
+Westminster is a Growing Water Smart community and received a technical assistance grant to do a code audit to identify and revise any conflicting policies that hamper the attainment of their water and land use goals.

-WATER SMART COLLABORATION - FORT COLLINS, COLORADO
+CASE WATER SMART COLLABORATION - FORT COLLINS, CO

-The City of Fort Collins, current population of about 170,000, is expected to double in size over the next 20 - 30 years.
-The City manages its own utility with three additional water suppliers providing service within the Growth Management Area (GMA), resulting in inconsistent fees, policies and conservation programs.
+The City of Fort Collins is expected to double in size over the next 20-30 years.
+The City manages its own utility with three additional water suppliers providing service within the Growth Management Area, resulting in inconsistent fees, policies, and conservation programs.
 One developer in a third-party's service area has already petitioned to be served by the City of Fort Collins, seeking lower costs for water.

-A key challenge for Fort Collins, and the region, is aligning practices, scaling efficiency and acting together to ensure an affordable, sustainable supply of water to meet future demand.
+A key challenge for Fort Collins, and the region, is aligning practices, scaling efficiency, and acting together to ensure an affordable, sustainable water supply to meet future demand.

-The City of Fort Collins and the North Front Range Metropolitan Planning Organization (NFRMPO) both participated in the Growing Water Smart program in 2017 and submitted a joint-application for Growing Water Smart technical assistance funding.
+The City of Fort Collins and the North Front Range Metropolitan Planning Organization (NFRMPO) both participated in the Growing Water Smart program in 2017 and submitted a joint application for Growing Water Smart technical assistance funding.
 They utilized a facilitator to lead two full-day workshops to identity the greatest opportunities for cooperation on water resource management across agencies and service areas.
-This process brought together, the City of Fort Collins' Planning Dept., Fort Collins Utilities (FCU), Fort Collins-Loveland Water District (FCLWD), East Larimer County Water District (ELCO), and the NFRMPO.
+This process brought together, the City of Fort Collins' Planning Dept., Fort Collins Utilities, Fort Collins-Loveland Water District, East Larimer County Water District, and the NFRMPO.
 A representative from Greeley also observed the process.

 The workshop started with understanding current conditions and trends.
 Each organization completed a self-assessment prior to the workshop with information including water supply and demand balance, drought contingency plans, service connection requirements, water costs, and water efficiency plan strategies.
-This information was collated into a comparative report and used as a discussion guide to identify opportunities for aligning water management.
+This information was used to identify alignment opportunities.
 The discussion focused on supply vulnerabilities, inconsistencies in methodology, organizational business models, and water demanded by new development.

-At the time, the City was in the process of updating its comprehensive plan utilizing scenario planning to assess different development pattern options.
+At the time, the City was in the process of updating its comprehensive plan using scenario planning to assess different development pattern options.
 Water demand was one of the sustainability indicators assessed under the different scenarios.